mcailleaux/WFRP4-FoundryVTT-wfrp4e-npc-generator/USAGE-NPC.md

 - Include class trappings : check it if you want to include class trapping on generated NPC
 - Include career trappings : check it if you want to include career trapping (if founded) on generated NPC
+- Edit Abilities : check it if you want to add/remove skills/talents/traits before generation
 - Edit Trappings : check it if you want to add/remove trappings before generation
 - Add Spells and/or Prayers : check it if you want to add/remove spells and or prayers before generation
 - Add Mutations : check it if you want to add/remove mutations before generation